Last updated on

 The content of this website, including text, images, and other materials, is protected by copyright and other intellectual property rights.
 You may view and print content for your personal use but may not reproduce, republish, or distribute content without permission.

-I may update these Terms of Service from time to time.
+Charlie may update these Terms of Service from time to time.
 Any changes will be posted on this page with an updated revision date.
-Your continued use of this website or my services following any changes constitutes acceptance of those changes.
+Your continued use of this website or Charlie’s services following any changes constitutes acceptance of those changes.

 These Terms of Service are governed by the laws of England and Wales.
 Any disputes arising from these terms or the provision of legal services will be subject to the exclusive jurisdiction of the courts of England and Wales.